lenhare/vcustomers/README.md

 # vCustomers

-> Simple customer manager frontend to be used with the [SlimPHP RESTful API](https://github.com/bradtraversy/slimapp)
+> Simple pacient manager frontend to be used with local JSON Server

 ## Installation